sdami002/fetch-take-home-sasi/README.md

-#Fetch Rewards Data Engineering Takehome
+# Fetch Rewards Data Engineering Takehome
-###This project is a data engineering task that processes messages from an SQS queue, masks PII data, and loads the data into a PostgreSQL database using Docker, LocalStack, and Python.
+### This project is a data engineering task that processes messages from an SQS queue, masks PII data, and loads the data into a PostgreSQL database using Docker, LocalStack, and Python.

---Prerequisites
+-- Prerequisites
-Docker
+-- Docker
 Docker Compose
 Python 3.6 or higher
 AWS CLI